OCR-D/ocrd-website/site/en/models.md

 ## Tesseract / ocrd_tesserocr

-Tesseract models are single files witha `.traineddata` extension.
+Tesseract models are single files with a `.traineddata` extension.

 Tesseract expects models to be in a directory `tessdata` within what Tesseract calls `TESSDATA_PREFIX`.
 When installing Tesseract from Ubuntu packages, that